Gaya Bihar, India Travel Guide

 Gaya and Bodh Gaya are in the southern part of Bihar, a state in eastern India.
 Gaya city serves as the administrative headquarters of the Gaya district.
 Bodh Gaya, a separate town, lies approximately 12 kilometers (7.5 miles) south of Gaya city.
 The Falgu River flows through Gaya, holding immense religious importance for Hindu rituals.
 The surrounding environment consists of fertile plains, interspersed with small hills, characteristic of the Gangetic plain region.

-The history of Gaya and Bodh Gaya stretches back millennia, woven into the fabric of The republic of india's spiritual evolution.
-Gaya finds mention in old Hindu scriptures, revered as a site of salvation for ancestors.
+The history of Gaya and Bodh Gaya stretches back millennia, woven into the fabric of India's spiritual evolution.
+Gaya finds mention in ancient Hindu scriptures, revered as a site of salvation for ancestors.
 Legend states Lord Rama himself visited Gaya to perform Pind Daan rituals, solidifying its status as a premier Hindu pilgrimage destination.

 Ancient Hindu scriptures mention Lord Rama performing ancestral rites in Gaya.